 Maryland Governor’s Commission on Suicide Prevention

-Executive Order 01.01.2018.26 (Amended Executive Order 01.01.2009.13) was signed by Governor Larry Hogan on October 11, 2018 to modernize the Governor’s Commission on Suicide Prevention (the Commission).
+Executive Order 01.01.2018.26 (Amended Executive Order 01.01.2009.13) was signed on October 11, 2018 to modernize the Governor’s Commission on Suicide Prevention (the Commission).
 The Commission was created to strengthen and coordinate the state’s suicide prevention, intervention, and postvention services.
 The amended executive order expands the existing commission membership to be more representative in age, profession, and life experience as well as more clearly aligns the commission’s duties with changing times.

 For more information on the Commission visit: Governor’s Commission on Suicide Prevention

 - Maryland’s Lethal Means Safety/Safe Storage Map– Developed to help community members find local options for temporary, voluntary firearm storage.
 Out-of-home gun storage can be especially helpful to persons in crisis at risk for suicide.
 As of the spring of 2020, the businesses and law enforcement agencies listed on the map are willing to consider requests for temporary, voluntary gun storage.
 The link also provides a list of frequently asked questions about safe storage of firearms.

 - HG § 4-219—Veteran and Armed Forces Member Suicides Annual Report 2020